-On 31 December 2020 at 11pm, freedom of movement between the United Kingdom and the European Union will end and as such free movement to Jersey will also cease.
-All persons who are non-British or Irish, will require immigration permission to visit,
+Freedom of movement between the UK and the EU ended on 31 December 2020 and free movement to Jersey stopped.
+All persons who are non-British or Irish, now require immigration permission to visit,

-Work permits are a requirement under the Immigration (Work Permits) (Jersey) Rules 1995 and as such employers are required to apply for a work permit for those individuals who require immigration permission to enter or remain in Jersey for work.
+Immigration (Work Permits) (Jersey) Rules 1995.
+Employers must apply for a work permit for individuals who need immigration permission to enter or remain in Jersey for work.

 - a British or Irish citizen or a British subject with the right of abode

-- an EU / EEA passport holder who holds settled or pre-settled status
+- an EU or EEA passport holder who has been granted settled or pre-settled status

 - a Commonwealth citizen admitted on the grounds of UK ancestry